Permanentfrost/HomeLab/README.md

 Of course this now makes sense in a `cron-job` that runs daily/weekly.

+**Examples**

+-Failed Login Attempts: Include information about failed login attempts from the authentication log `(/var/log/auth.log)`.
+Can help you identify potential brute-force attacks or unauthorized access attempts.

+-SSH Sessions: Monitor SSH sessions for any unusual activity, such as multiple sessions from the same IP address or connections from unfamiliar locations.

+-System Resource Usage: Include information about CPU (temp), memory, and disk usage to identify any abnormal spikes or resource exhaustion.

+-Network Traffic: Monitor network traffic to detect any unusual or suspicious patterns, such as a sudden increase in traffic or connections to known malicious IPs.

+-System Updates: Check for available system updates and include information about pending updates or security patches that need to be applied.

+-File Integrity: Perform periodic checks to ensure the integrity of critical system files and configurations.
+Unexpected changes could indicate a compromise.
+Be creative with this one ;)

+-Backup Status: Include information about the status of your system backups to ensure that critical data is being properly backed up and can be restored in case of a security incident.

+-User Account Management: Monitor user account activity, such as new account creations or changes to user privileges, to detect any unauthorized changes.

+-System Logs Analysis: Analyze various system logs, including application logs and web server logs, for any suspicious activities or anomalies.
+You could `grep`for certain keywords and let the appropiate lines be mailed to you.

 ###### Fail2Ban cron-job

 ###### login and auth file cron-job